hapax/hapax.github.io/assets/simple-physics.md

 where $\sigma$ is your *cross-section* in the direction of motion.
 Put differently, it is your surface area, viewed head on.
-(We are ignoring the "bumps" due to your volume at the start and end of the cylinder.)
+(We are ignoring the "bumps" in volume at the start and end of the cylinder.)

 If a fluid particle comes within a distance $r$ of the pollen, a